 Ransomware, for example.

-Here, criminals will hack into a vehicle, disable it, and then demand money from drivers or manufacturers to relinquish control.
-Davis says: “You get in the car and a message on the infotainment system says: ‘Send money if you want your car to start’.
+Here, criminals will hack into a vehicle, disable it, and demand money from drivers or manufacturers to relinquish control.
+Davis says: “You get in the car, and a message on the infotainment system says: ‘Send money if you want your car to start.’
 I can also see hackers stealing ID and card details from cars to sell on the black market.”

 Why is this?

-What compounds the car cybersecurity threat is the sheer number of entry points into the vehicle.
-Criminals can sneak in via telematics systems, or even the radio.
+What compounds the car's cybersecurity threat is the sheer number of entry points into the vehicle.
+Criminals can sneak in via telematics systems or even the radio.

 They can also hack into the many external devices – phones, key cards – that drivers link to the car’s electronic control unit (ECU).